ramonaolteanu99/MySQL_Project/library_project.md

-## Database Project for **Library database**
+## Database Project for **Library**

-# Heading level 1
 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: Biblioteca database
+Application under test: library database

-Tools used: MySQL Workbench
+Tools used: MySQL Workbench:

 Database description: The purpose of the library database is to collect and store information about about the number of exemplary available for each book, the publishing house where the books are published and year of publication.
 This database keeps track of the loans made by each reader, as it is very important to know when a book was borrowed or to track the stock available for each book.
 Also, the database shows the division of each aisle by book category.